-Hospitality Management, Associate in Applied Science
+Associate in Applied Science | 65 credit hours minimum

-The Hospitality Management curriculum will prepare students for first-level management trainee positions in the hospitality industry.
-Coursework will introduce students to the hospitality industry segments of event planning, food and beverage, hotel, and travel and tourism.
-The graduate will be prepared for employment in a variety of operations in the Hospitality industry or to continue their education at a four-year institution.
+The Associate in Applied Science degree in Hospitality Management will prepare students for entry-level management trainee positions in the hospitality industry.
+Coursework will introduce students to the various segments of the hospitality industry and to the business of hospitality.
+Areas of lodging, food & beverage, transportation, meeting & event planning, and travel and tourism are explored from the perspective of guest service, supervision and leadership, legal aspects, sales and marketing, procurement, and financial accountability.
+The graduate will be prepared for employment in a variety of operations in the hospitality industry.

 Cost of Attendance.
 For more information on cost of attendance visit MoSCORES